mlesniak/git-analyzer/README.md

 ### packageexperts

-Splits up the code base by packages and determines domain (and/or technical) experts by number of commits.
+Splits up the code base by packages and determines experts via their respective number of commits.
 Currently, does not take renamed files into account.

 ## Open topics